Aha43/PsLocations/README.md

 loc DaAmazingProject
 ```

-If you remember the position of the location as listed by ```loc l```, say 0 you can move to location:
+If you remember the position of the location as listed by ```loc l```, say 0 you can move to location

 ```
 loc 0